lsnow99/conductorr/docusite/docs/guide/install.md

     ports:
       - "6416:6416"
     volumes:
-      # Replace the ./data with your preferred location on your system for the database file
+      # Replace the paths before the colon with the corresponding paths on your host system
       - ./data:/app/conductorr.db
+      - ./library:/app/library
+      - ./downloads:/app/downloads
     environment:
-      TMDB_API_KEY: yourapikeyhere
-      # Add any other environment variables for configuration here
+      # Add any environment variables for configuration here
 ```